jlederluis/iqss-text-organizer/README.md

   * To search by a metadata field, use a query of the form `fieldname:value`.
 Note that since metadata fields are set to NOT_ANALYZED in the Lucene database, this must be an exact-text match,
   * If you have already made a selection, running `select` again will search within your previous selection.
 If you want to start a fresh search instead, type `clear` to clear the active selection.

-#### Query Syntax
+#### Query Syntax (from lucene.apache.org)
-Any valid lucene query may be used with 'select'.
+Any valid lucene query may be used with `select`.
 Below are some syntax rules for lucene queries.
-* Boolean operators --- Lucene supports 'AND', "+", 'OR', 'NOT' and "-" as Boolean operators (Note: Boolean operators must be ALL CAPS).
+* Boolean operators --- Lucene supports `AND`, `+`, `OR`, `NOT` and `-` as Boolean operators (Note: Boolean operators must be ALL CAPS).
-  * 'OR' --- links two terms and finds a matching document if either of the terms exist in a document.
+  * `OR` --- links two terms and finds a matching document if either of the terms exist in a document.
 This is equivalent to a union using sets.
 The symbol || can be used in place of the word OR.
-  * 'AND' --- matches documents where both terms exist anywhere in the text of a single document.
+  * `AND` --- matches documents where both terms exist anywhere in the text of a single document.
 This is equivalent to an intersection using sets.
 The symbol && can be used in place of the word AND.
-  * '+' --- requires that the term after the "+" symbol exist somewhere in a the field of a single document.
+  * `+` --- requires that the term after the `+` symbol exist somewhere in a the field of a single document.
-  * 'NOT' --- excludes documents that contain the term after NOT.
+  * `NOT` --- excludes documents that contain the term after NOT.
 This is equivalent to a difference using sets.
-  * '-' --- excludes documents that contain the term after the "-" symbol.
+  * `-` --- excludes documents that contain the term after the `-` symbol.
+* Grouping
+  * Parentheses may be used to group clauses to form sub queries.
+This can be very useful if you want to control the boolean logic for a query.
+To search for either "jakarta" or "apache" and "website" use the query: `(jakarta OR apache) AND website`
+  * Parentheses may also be used to group multiple clauses to a single field.
+To search for a title that contains both the word "return" and the phrase "pink panther" use the query: `title:(+return +"pink panther")`.
+* Escaping Special character - `+ - && || ! ( ) { } [ ] ^ " ~ * ? : \` are treated as special characters.
+To escape these character, use `\` before the character.
+* Wildcard searches --- Lucene supports single and multiple character wildcard searches within single terms (not within phrase queries).
+  * To perform a single character wildcard search use the `?` symbol.
+The single character wildcard search looks for terms that match that with the single character replaced.
+For example, to search for "text" or "test" you can use the search: `te?t`.
+  * To perform a multiple character wildcard search use the `*` symbol.
+Multiple character wildcard searches looks for 0 or more characters.
+For example, to search for test, tests or tester, you can use the search: `test*`.
+  * You cannot use `?` or `*` as the first character in a query.
+* Fuzzy Searches --- Lucene supports fuzzy searches based on the Levenshtein Distance, or Edit Distance algorithm.
+To do a fuzzy search use the tilde, "~", symbol at the end of a Single word Term.
+For example to search for a term similar in spelling to "roam" use the fuzzy search: `roam~`.
+This search will find terms like foam and roams.
+* Proximity Searches ---  to do a proximity search use the tilde, `~`, symbol at the end of a Phrase.
+For example to search for a "apache" and "jakarta" within 10 words of each other in a document use the search: `"jakarta apache"~10`.
+* Range Searches --- match documents whose field(s) values are between the lower and upper bound specified by the Range Query.
+Range Queries can be inclusive or exclusive of the upper and lower bounds.
+Sorting is done lexicographically.
+  * Example: `mod_date:[20020101 TO 20030101]` will find documents whose mod_date fields have values between 20020101 and 20030101, inclusive.

 #### clear
 * `clear` --- Clears the active selection.